cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager] main folder.
 This will spin up the agent in the stack.

 ### 5.3 Running the Agent
-The agent is reachable at the `/update` endpoint. `function` is used to indicate the type.
+The agent is reachable at the `/update` endpoint.
+#### Input specification
+1) `function` - The use case scenario to run the isochrones.
+1) `timeThreshold` - The time cutoff of an isochrone in minutes.
+Default value is set at 15 minutes.
+2) `timeInterval` - The time increment value of each isochrone in minutes.
+Default value is set at 5 mintues time interval.

 To run the agent, simply run the following cURL command:

 #### 15 Minute Smart City (15MSC)
+Below curl command specify a 15 minutes time threshold and with a 5 minute interval in between isochrones for 15 Minute Smart City scenario.
 ```
 curl -X POST "localhost:3838/isochroneagent/update?function=15MSC&timethreshold=15&timeinterval=5"
 ```

 #### Toilet Isochrone
+Below curl command specify a 10 minutes time threshold and with a 2 minute interval in between isochrones generated from toilets.
 ```
 curl -X POST "localhost:3838/isochroneagent/update?function=Toilet&timethreshold=10&timeinterval=2"
 ```